Authenticating to Chainguard Registry

 - run: docker pull cgr.dev/chainguard/node

-If the identity is configured to only work with GitHub Actions workflow runs from a given repo and branch, that identity will not be able to pull from other repos or branches, including pull requests targetting the specified branch.
+If the identity is configured to only work with GitHub Actions workflow runs from a given repo and branch, that identity will not be able to pull from other repos or branches, including pull requests targeting the specified branch.

 Authenticating with Kubernetes